 Types of Firewood Splitters and Logs Splitters

-Whether you are a commercial firewood producer or just stocking up with a winter supply for your own home, producing firewood can be a lot of work.
-Splitting with an axe, splitting maul or a wedge can be the most tiring part of the process as well as dangerous.
+Get log splitter reviews for some of the most popular firewood splitters.
+Whether you are a commercial firewood producer, or just stocking up with a winter supply for your own home, producing firewood can be a lot of work.
+Splitting with an ax, splitting maul or a wedge can be the most tiring part of the process as well as dangerous.
 Firewood splitters take a lot of the back breaking work out of the job and they can be fun to operate.
 If the wood has knots crooked grain or for whatever reason just tough to split that’s when a firewood logs splitter will really pay off.

 There are many different types of firewood splitters or log splitters to chose from to fit your individual needs.
-Different models range from small hand powered splitters that you can carry by hand, trailer towed log splitter models with models for homeowners or professionals and even high production models that are part of mechanized industrial firewood processors.
+Different models range from small hand powered splitters that you can carry by hand, trailer towed log splitter models with models for home owners, professionals and even high production models that are complete mechanized industrial firewood processors.

 Trailer mounted hydraulic log splitters are the most common.
 Modern hydraulic splitters are simple to use.
 You set the log in place pull a lever and the wedge will split the wood into two pieces.
 If the pieces are still too large reposition each of those two pieces to be split into two again.
 Continue until you have the right size firewood for a fireplace or wood stove.